 3. Don’t tell a story just to get noticed.
 Tell a story that will get itself noticed.

 You’re developing content because you have a goal — you need to get noticed.
 Your marketing objectives call for leads, awareness, and an opportunity to showcase thought leadership.
 It’s important not to get hung up on your goal — but to find inspiration towards the goal.
 Why is this story or content important?
 Is it really relevant to your audience and will it stand out?
 Does this story inspire or come off as thought-provoking?
 Rethink your storytelling strategy, and make it count.
-The second you have eyeballs or attention — show you’re prospective audience your content is worth their time, and keep them wanting more.
+The second you have eyeballs or attention — show your prospective audience your content is worth their time, and keep them wanting more.
 Storytelling is most effective when the audience stays engaged and you’re having ongoing touchpoints.
 This is when you know you’ve done it right, when you’ve built loyalty with your audience and the core of your relationship is built on authenticity.

 To learn more about effective story-telling and how you can work with VB Lab to get your message noticed, visit VB Lab here.